petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/building-claritys-contact-us-form.md

 <!-- TASK: This exercise is using Clarity Admin due to Walter Douglas missing permissions in the baseline.
 Clarity Admin will be replaced by Walter Douglas after it's fixed. -->

-Liferay Objects generates a basic user interface automatically, but you can design and add forms to Clarity’s pages.
+Liferay Objects generates a basic user interface automatically, but you can design and add forms to Clarity's pages.

 Previously, you added and wireframed the Contact Us page.
-Here you’ll add the form to the page as the Clarity Admin user.
+Here you'll add the form to the page as the Clarity Admin user.

 To do this,

-1. Go to Clarity’s public enterprise website and begin editing the *Contact Us* page.
+1. Go to Clarity's public enterprise website and begin editing the *Contact Us* page.

 1. Drag and drop a *form container* fragment into the Contact Form container.